-(d) Is the problem widespread across the EU or limited to a few Member States?
+(e) Is the problem widespread across the EU or limited to a few Member States?

-The problem is affecting all Member States
+The problem is affecting all Member States.

-(e) Are Member States overstretched in achieving the objectives of the planned measure?
+(f) Are Member States overstretched in achieving the objectives of the planned measure?

-Some specific expertise, for example on innovative products or novel technologies, might not be easily available in all Member States, therefore the necessity to bring simplification and efficiency in the current legislative.
-The same is true concerning digital interoperability; expertise and infrastructure which are not sufficiently available across the Member States and the EU regulatory network.
+Some specific expertise might not be easily available in all Member States, therefore the necessity to bring simplification and efficiency in the current legislative.

-(f) How do the views/preferred courses of action of national, regional and local authorities differ across the EU?
+(g) How do the views/preferred courses of action of national, regional and local authorities differ across the EU?